ddlatumalea/disease_and_life/src/dashboard/pages/home/home.md

 ------------------

+**NOTE**
+- I chose not to extrapolate data of Canada as it contains many missing values.
+They did not report their data to the WHO before 2000 and after 2005.
+It is outside the scope of this application to extrapolate data based on data from other countries.

 This dashboard tries to answer the following research question:
 *Do non-communicable chronic diseases influence the life expectancy at birth?*